Review of Boxabl SIPS Prefab House

 There are a number of concerns I have with this house:

 - There is a clear negative lap at the bottom of the first piece.
 It’s not just an exterior trim detail, it’s integral to the design.
-I don’t see how you would not always be battling water pooling up and soaking the wall.
+It’s risky in my opinion to have a negative lap that is only held together with caulking.
+I would suggest a liquid membrane or tape + caulk would be better there.

 - It’s nice that it unpacks quickly into a full livable house but how are all those seams waterproofed?
 I do not think we have enough information on that right now.

-- Because it’s done almost entirely in a factory we would need to see a detailed factory tour to see if this is a good design (the company does not yet have a full-sized factory and is still raising money at the time of writing).
+- Because it’s done almost entirely in a factory we would need to see a detailed factory tour to see if this is a good design.
 There are so many details I would want to see including how the windows and all seams are waterproofed.

-- The house, like all prefabs, needs to be seen in person, especially during installation to see if there are any areas vulnerable to water.
-Because this company does not have a show house and is not in full production yet, it’s highly unlikely you will be able to see one any time soon.
-My prefab post goes over the due diligence needed here, and with this house, we don’t have enough information to even do the due diligence.
+- The house, like all prefabs, needs to be seen in person, especially during installation, to see if there are any areas vulnerable to water.
+My prefab post goes over the due diligence needed here.

 - MgO and steel have not gone well together in the past.
-In Denmark, massive problems (and lawsuits) resulted when salts naturally leached out of MgO board and corroded the metal in the buildings.
+In Denmark, massive problems (and lawsuits) resulted when salts naturally leached out of the MgO board and corroded the metal in the buildings.
+It’s not clear, even in recent tour videos of 2022 if the MgO is placed against the metal or if the SIPs are metal-foam-MgO.

-- The website says that Boxabl “doesn’t use lumber or sheetrock” and in an email they said “we do not use wood or materials that can rot or mold”.
+- The website says that Boxabl “doesn’t use lumber or sheetrock” and in an email they said, “we do not use wood or materials that can rot or mold”.
 But in multiple videos, wood appears to be the framing of the edges of the SIPs.
-Hidden wood in a metal-based house is a problem in my books.
+Hidden wood in a metal-based house is a problem for hidden mold (potentially) in my books.
+Even the window rough openings are framed with wood – what happens when a window leaks?

 Is this a reliable company?

-Well, I don’t think we know if this is a reliable company yet.
+When I first wrote this we didn’t know if this is a reliable company yet.
 As I discuss in my general prefab post I never go with the prototype of a prefab.
 They commonly have problems.

 In one of the videos, the rep states that you could install this without a foundation or permit.
 That sounds ill-advised.

-It does not seem like the reps actually know what the floors are made of.
+It did not sound like the reps actually knew what the floors were made of in early videos.

 Elon Musk Involvement

-It definitely adds legitimacy that Elon Musk is living in one.
+It definitely adds legitimacy that Elon Musk was living in one (and now uses it as a guest house).
 But it’s unclear whether he is backing the company or not.
 His area of expertise is not in construction but it would be great if he did lend his mind to making this a better built home than what it looks like.
 It has great potential to solve the problem of lack of affordable and healthy housing around the world.
-But in my view this house has not proven itself yet.
+But in my view, this house has not proven itself yet.